 As I've been wandering around the internet during quarantine, I've noticed a lot of people asking about how to version a component library.
 It seems like devs who are starting to work on component libraries understand that they should version their libraries, but they're not sure where to start.

-Building a multi-brand design system in layers
+How to make a multi-brand design system flexible

 A blog post to accompany my talk for Figma on using the concept of progressive disclosure of complexity to guide multi-brand design system architecture

 Have you ever accidentally overwritten a colleague's work with a force push?
 Here's an easy way to recover without anyone ever having to know.

 Theme UI is a library that helps you to manage your design tokens in an opinionated way.
 It's based on a Theme Specification that is specifically designed to allow you to theme different applications.
 While it can be used inside of an application, it's also possible to use it as part of a component library.

 Conventional commits are a powerful specification that makes it possible to automate some of the more annoying parts of your versioning and publishing workflow.

 A design system is a set of rules, documentation, processes, and encoded decisions that guide the creation of one or more applications.